What Size Heat Pump? (and lots more besides!)

 I highly recommend you consider using weather compensation for both heat pumps and combi boilers.

 This can be a simple add-on for many combi boilers that could save you a lot of gas.
+If you’re still running gas I would absolutely recommended speaking to a heating engineer about bolting on weather compensation.

 Do it yourself Heat Loss Calculation Tools